IgorDeepakM/SpacePony/README.md

 ### Added enums (sort of)

 * Added the possibility using enum like declarations inside a primitive.
 The Pony language doesn't have enums and the goto method is to use methods inside a primitive [like this](https://tutorial.ponylang.io/appendices/examples.html#enumeration-with-values).
 However, this adds a lot of boiler plate to just write an enum which is very tedious for large amounts of enums and there is no auto increment of the value.
 Adding a completely new enum type classification in SpacePony is a lot of work so instead a syntax that lowers the enumerations to methods inside the primitive was chosen.
-Unlike C/C++ enums, the enums must be give a type and the is no automatic type inference to the smallest possible type that fits the enumerations.
+Unlike C/C++ enums, the enums must be give a type and there is no automatic type inference to the smallest possible type that fits the enumerations.

   ```pony
   primitive P